ADGEfficiency/adgefficiency.github.io/_posts/2021-10-18-space-between-money-and-the-planet.md

 A few months ago I completed a piece of work I've been working towards for three years - answering the question - is there a tradeoff between making money and saving carbon with batteries?

-The conclusion is that there is -
+The conclusion is that there is - a world where we optimize for price will not maximize carbon savings - in fact often focusing only on profit will wipe out any environmental benefit.

 This result is specific to the dataset used here (South Australian wholesale & marginal intensity data) - but hopefully helps to combat the common mindset that we can ignore carbon signals and focus only on economic optimization - not only in electricity but throughout the economy.

 ---